mauritssilvis/darts/md/tables/london/London_any_in_any_out.md

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the London dartboard played in any-in any-out mode.

 Darts games commonly require players to score x01 points, where x is an integer.
-The following table shows how many darts are required and how many checkouts are possible for London dartboard any-in any-out games with such scores.
+The following table shows the minimum required number of darts to reach such scores in London dartboard any-in, any-out games.
-The following table shows the minimally required number of darts and the corresponding number of possible checkouts for London dartboard any-in any-out games with such scores.
+In addition, the corresponding number of possible checkouts is shown.

-The most exciting games will be those with a comparatively small number of checkouts for their maximal score.
+The most exciting games will be those with a comparatively small number of checkouts.
 Checkout tables for these scores are given below.
 Additional tables can be generated using the `darts` toolbox of the [darts](https://github.com/mauritssilvis/darts) project.